Eric-H-Thomas/BusinessStrategySimulator3/README.md

 ## Overview

-Firms often expand into related markets where they can reuse materials, skills, and infrastructure.
-This simulator captures those relationships and lets agents decide when to enter or exit markets with different overlaps in required competencies.
+Firms often expand into related product markets where they can reuse materials, skills, and infrastructure (which we refer to, collectively, as *capabilities*).
 For example, Amazon leveraged its e-commerce expertise to enter cloud computing, while struggles in unrelated spaces like smartphones highlight the challenges of lacking required capabilities.

+This simulator models market similarities and lets agents decide when to enter or exit markets with different overlaps in required capabilities.

 ## Building the simulator